andyokesokun/LearnReact/README.md

-# Learn The Basics of React
+# Learn the Basics of React
 Tutorial on React Js

 # Basic Concepts